 SOCW6320 - PERSONAL RELATIONSHIPS (3 - 0)

-Explores theoretical and empirical material on linkup initiation, maintenance, and termination.
+Explores theoretical and empirical data on diverse personal relationships at the follow stages of relationship: initiation, maintenance, and termination.
 Identifies areas for intervention.
 Prerequisite: SOCW 5301 and 5317.

 SOCW6323 - PERSPECTIVES IN MENTAL HEALTH (3 - 0)

-Examination and analysis of theories of mental health and disorders, perspectives on the etiology and epidemiology of mental disorder and the institutional response to problems in mental health (e.g. "asylums", community mental health programs).
+Examines and analyzes theories of mental health and disorders, perspectives on the etiology and epidemiology of mental disorder and the societal response to problems in mental health of vulnerable and oppressed populations.
+Prerequisite: SOCW 5301, SOCW 5317.